AlexanderParker/clacks/README.md

 **port**

 The port that the clacks tower will run on.
 This is sent to other towers when announcing, or when messages are sent.

+**sendrate**

+This determines how many messages a second the clacks node will attempt to send.
+Currently this works off a very rudimentary setInterval mechanism.
+In the future this will likely be changed to a byterate based system.

 **killtimeout**